The Spirit of Decentralization

 Strength in numbers

-A well-known demonstration of group intelligence was the jelly bean experiment, in which random people were asked to estimate the number of beans in a jar in front of them.
-Straightforward as it is, this task is surprisingly hard for people, as evidenced by the high variance among guesses — many were off by orders of magnitude.
+A well-known demonstration of group intelligence was the jelly bean experiment, in which random people were asked to estimate the number of beans inside a jar in front of them.
+As straightforward as it sounds, this task is surprisingly hard for people, as evidenced by the high variance among guesses — many people were off by orders of magnitude.
 But when averaging all the guesses together, the result was almost exactly equal to the true number, and more accurate than the vast majority of individual attempts.

 This phenomenon has been successfully extrapolated to many domains.
-Wikipedia, Quora, StackExchange, and others have built companies from this principle.
+Wikipedia, Quora, StackExchange, and others have built companies from the principle that aggregate human knowledge, opinion, and values seem to converge towards some truth.
 But the wisdom of the crowd effect is only used by these organizations to steer their core services, and stops when it comes to the management and alignment of the organization itself.

 From Dapps to DAOs